hjorthjort/hjorthjort.github.io/_posts/2018-11-08-2018-11-08-really_getting_the_y-combinator.markdown

 ```

 As you may have guessed, this combinator already exists, and it has a name: the
 ω-combinator. (ω is a small omega).
-The reason we started here is because it
+The reason we started here is that it
 turns out, once you look at the ω-combinator, you can pretty much figure out the
 Y-combinator by making some small adjustments.